 Premises liability cases in San Diego arise when someone is injured on another person’s property due to unsafe conditions.
 In California, property owners and occupiers are legally responsible for ensuring that their premises are reasonably safe.
 If they fail to uphold this duty, and someone is injured, they may be held liable.
 The laws governing premises liability are essential for protecting the public from harm caused by negligent property owners.
-In this article, we will discuss the key aspects of premises liability law in San Diego, common types of accidents, and the role of a premises liability lawyer.
+In this article, we will discuss the key aspects of premises liability law in San Diego, common types of accidents, and the role of a San Diego premises liability lawyer.

 What is Premises Liability?